azan3050/chat_app/README.md

 # 💬 Flutter Chat App

 A cross-platform real-time chat application built using **Flutter** for mobile and web, powered by **Firebase** backend services and featuring a **custom chat UI**.
-This app supports 1-on-1 messaging with user presence, profile pictures, last seen, and more.
+This app supports 1-on-1 messaging with user presence.

 ## 🚀 Features